james-stevens/pyrar/README.md

 To help users go live with this system, either as a registry or registrar (or both), we plan to offer a fully hosted & supported service that (we hope) will be price competative with public cloud.

-The service will be graded by the level of performance you want and be on an unmetered basis - i.e. no surcharges for extra usage ever - the price quoted is the price you pay.
+The service will be graded by the level of performance you want, and will always be on an unmetered basis - i.e. no surcharges for extra usage ever - the price quoted is the price you pay.
+Anti-D/DoS measures will be applied.

-Optional extra would include additonal Name Servers and the option of "off-shore" hosting at locations like Iceland, The Seychelles or Morocco - with the option of a local "off-short" domain name for your site.
+Optional extras include additonal Name Servers (e.g. in almost any part of the world, to improve DNS performance) and the option of "off-shore" hosting at locations like Iceland, The Seychelles or Morocco.
+With the option of a local "off-shore" domain name for your site.

+Two Name Servers will be included in the price of all services.

 ## You Will